 4.1 The River Wensum corridor is an important piece of green infrastructure in the heart of the city and links to the strategic footpath and cycling network.
-The strategy presents an opportunity to improve the infrastructure for walking and cycling within the Wensum River corridor for all users, both alongside the river itself ('the Riverside Walk') and links to and from the riverside path from the wider hinterland.
+The strategy presents an opportunity to improve the infrastructure for walking and cycling within the Wensum River corridor, both alongside the river itself ('the Riverside Walk') and links to and from the riverside path from the wider hinterland.
 This should help ensure greater connectivity between the city and surrounding countryside and support greater activity on the river itself, resulting in recreational and health benefits, whilst also enhancing the green infrastructure network which will help to support growth in Greater Norwich.
 Additional footfall and activity will also benefit local businesses and help to stimulate the local economy.

 4.2 The Riverside Walk was originally envisaged by Norwich City Council over 40 years ago, with the objective of stretching from Hellesdon Mill to Carrow Bridge, and it has been delivered as opportunities have arisen through the planning system in accordance with local planning documents.
 The city council's aim is for a publicly accessible walkway on both sides of the river where practicable and feasible, and is also reflected in the Broads Local Plan4.
 Most of the Riverside Walk within the city centre is on both sides of the river but upstream of New Mills the walkway is generally on one side of the river at any one point.
-An interactive map showing existing and proposed riverside walk, including improvements proposed in this strategy, can be viewed on the city council's website.